Experimental Design for Causal Effect Identification: Evaluations

-For evaluation, we generated the causal graphs using the Erdos-Renyi generative model \cite{erdHos1960evolution} as follows.
-For a given number of vertices $n$, we fixed a causal order over the vertices.
+For evaluation, we generated causal graphs using the Erdos-Renyi generative model \citep{erdHos1960evolution} as follows.
+For a given number of vertices $\vert V\vert =n$, we fixed a causal order over the vertices.
 Then, directed edges were sampled with probability $p=0.35$ and bidirected edges were sampled with probability $q=0.25$ between the vertices, mutually independently.
 The set $S$ was selected randomly among the last 5\% of the vertices in the causal order such that $\mathcal{G}_{[S]}$ is a c-component.
 Intervention costs of vertices were chosen independently at random from $\{1,2,3,4\}$.
-See Appendix \ref{apdx: empirical} for further details of the evaluation setup.

-For various $n$, we sampled different causal graphs and different subsets $S$ using the above procedure and ran our algorithms\footnote{\url{https://github.com/SinaAkbarii/min_cost_intervention/tree/main}} on them to find the min-cost intervention set for identifying $Q[S]$.
+For various $n$, we sampled different causal graphs and different subsets $S$ using the above procedure and ran our algorithms\footnote{\url{https://github.com/SinaAkbarii/min_cost_intervention/tree/main}} on them to find the minimum-cost intervention set for identifying $Q[S]$.
 Our performance measures are runtime and normalized regret.
-Normalized regret of a given subset $A$ is defined by $(\mathbf{C}(A)-\mathbf{C}^*)/\mathbf{C}^*$, where $\mathbf{C}^*$ denotes the optimal min-cost solution.
 The results are depicted in Figure \ref{fig:exp}.
 Each curve and its confidence interval is obtained by averaging over $40$ trials.
 As illustrated in Figure \ref{fig:exp}, our proposed heuristic algorithms achieve negligible regret in most of the cases while their runtime are considerably faster than the exact algorithm, i.e., Algorithm \ref{alg: ultimate}.
 It is noteworthy that the regret is not necessarily a monotone function of $n$, and it depends on the structure of the causal graph and intervention costs.
 For further evaluations of our algorithms (e.g., their sensitivities with respect to $p$ and $q$), see Appendix \ref{apdx: empirical}.